Richard Golian

 What is the risk-reward ratio in investing?

 Risk-reward is a framework for evaluating whether the potential gain from an investment justifies the potential loss.
 It asks: if I am wrong, how much do I lose?
 If I am right, how much do I gain?
 And is that ratio in my favour?
-In the article, this is presented not as a formula but as the fundamental mental model behind every investment decision — the foundation on which position sizing, capital allocation, and discipline are built.
+In the article, this is presented not as a formula but as the fundamental mental model behind every investment decision, the foundation on which position sizing, capital allocation, and discipline are built.

 What is expected value and how does it apply to investing?

 Expected value (EV) is calculated by multiplying each possible outcome by its probability and summing the results.
 In the article, a simplified example illustrates this: a 60% chance of gaining 80% and a 40% chance of losing 10% produces an expected value of +44%.
-This does not mean any single investment returns 44% — it means that a series of decisions with similar asymmetry will converge toward that average over time.
+This does not mean any single investment returns 44%.
+It means that a series of decisions with similar asymmetry will converge toward that average over time.

 Can a good investment still lose money?

 Yes.
 In the article, this is stated explicitly: an individual decision can result in a loss, and several losses can occur in a row.
 What matters is not any single outcome but whether the series of decisions has a positive expected value.
-This connects directly to the Weak Law of Large Numbers — as the number of trials increases, the average converges to the expected value.
+This connects directly to the Weak Law of Large Numbers.
+As the number of trials increases, the average converges to the expected value.

 What is asymmetry in investing?